Get free at-home

 x 12 months = annual employer contribution.

 The employee premium is the amount the SEIB establishes for employees and

 retirees to contribute to the cost of their coverage.
 The single employee premium is $140 per month.

-This can be reduced by participating in the wellness program ($25 discount per participant per month)
+This can be reduced by participating in the the ACHIEVE Wellness program (up to $50 in monthly premium discounts)

-and refraining from using tobacco products ($60 discount per member per month), which brings the total
+and refraining from using tobacco products ($60 monthly premium discount), which brings the total

 single employee premium to $30 per month when all of the discounts are applied.
 For a complete listing